A curious identity that implies Faber's conjecture: Abstract

 \section{Abstract}

-We prove the equivalence of Faber's intersection number conjecture to a curious generating series identity (by simplifying a more complicated identity already given in~\cite{GFKLS19}) and give a new proof of Faber's conjecture by directly proving this identity.
+We prove that a curious generating series identity implies Faber's intersection number conjecture (by showing that it implies a combinatorial identity already given in~\cite{GFKLS19}) and give a new proof of Faber's conjecture by directly proving this identity.

 We recall one of the equivalent forms of Faber's conjecture, now a theorem, on proportionalities of kappa-classes on the moduli space $\mathcal{M}_g$ of curves of genus~$g\geq 2$:

 \begin{theorem*}[Faber's Intersection Number Conjecture~\cite{Faber1999}] Let $n \geq 2$ and $g \geq 2$.
 For any $d_1,\dots, d_n\geq 1$, $d_1+\cdots+d_n = g-2+n$, there exists a constant $C_g$ that only depends on $g$ such that